6:00PM-6:30PM - Welcome + Registration

 6:30-9:30PM - Introducing Yourself

 This is a mini-workshop about introducing yourself and also learning how to be present and attentive during the very few minutes a writer has when talking with industry professionals and others during different types of opportunities to talk about your project such as a wedding, funeral, special event or networking meet up.
-Trainers: Dan Fauci & Jennifer S. Wilkov
+Trainer: Jennifer S. Wilkov

 9:30–10:30AM - Mini-Workshop: Why Should They Listen to You?

-Learn to speak about your book, your qualifications and yourself with clarity, authenticity and purpose.
-Connect with your audience so they listen to your message, and feel the importance of it that you want them to feel.
+Learn to speak about your project, your qualifications and yourself with clarity, authenticity and purpose.
+Connect with your audience so they listen to your message and feel the importance of it that you want them to feel.
 Find out how to use your posture, gestures, facial expressions and voice to enhance your message and hold your audience’s attention.
 Techniques for remembering what you want to say and managing nervousness will also be discussed.
-Trainer: Nancy Tetraux
+Trainer: Eduardo Placer

 Each participant will give the trainers a 1-minute dissertation about their project.
-You will be timed and you will be cut off at 1-minute.
-The training industry panel will then provide approximately 5 – 6 minutes of feedback for each individual participant following their 1-minute presentation about their project — identifying what worked and what didn’t and one tip to help the participant adjust it.
+You will be timed, and you will be cut off at 1 minute.
+The training industry panel will then provide feedback for each individual participant following their 1-minute presentation about their project — identifying what worked and what didn’t and tips to help the participant adjust it.
 We will work through all participants on Saturday with a 1-hour lunch break.
-Trainers: Lane Shefter Bishop, Katharine Sands, Dan Fauci, Nancy Tetraux, and Jennifer S. Wilkov
+Trainers: Lane Shefter Bishop, Kelly Thomas, Leann Garms, Jill Michelle Williams, and Jennifer S. Wilkov

 6:45-8:30PM - Best-Selling Author/Scriptwriter Roundtable Discussion

-This evening event will be after a short dinner break (45 minutes) and will start around 7pm for 90 minutes.
-It will includes 3–4 best-selling authors/scriptwriters from various genres with nonfiction, fiction and children’s books or projects.
+This evening event will be after a short dinner break (45 minutes) and will start around 7 pm for 90 minutes.
+It will include 3–4 best-selling authors, screenplay or scriptwriters from various genres with nonfiction, fiction and children’s books or projects.
 This will include a 10-minute interview with each writer about how they became a best-selling writer, how they maintain their bestseller status, and 2 tips they can share with the participants from their journeys of being a bestseller.
 The roundtable will then open for participants to have an open discussion with these writers where you will be able to ask questions and learn more about a best-selling writing career from these authors.
-Invitees: Vincent Zandri and more to be announced shortly
+Trainers: Vincent Zandri and Tom Avitabile

-After hearing the feedback from Saturday’s session with the trainers, having the discussion with the best-selling authors on Saturday night and going through the mini-workshops with Dan, Nancy and Jennifer, this is the participants’ opportunity to revise and practice their 1-minute pitch in groups of 5.
-It gives you a chance to coach each other and listen to how the pitches are changing based on what you are each learning (core trainers will be in the room to assist participants).
+After hearing the feedback from Saturday’s session with the trainers, having the discussion with the best-selling authors and writers on Saturday night, and going through the mini-workshops with Jennifer and the other trainers, this is the participants’ opportunity to revise and practice their 1-minute pitch with their peers.
+It gives participants a chance to coach each other and listen to how the pitches are changing based on what each of you has learned (core trainers will be in the room to assist participants).

 1:15–2:00PM - Mini-Workshop: Search Engine Optimization: How to Make Google® Work For You

 Master the art of visibility by understanding how to leverage search engine optimization techniques.
-Learn how to appear on the first page of Google® and why it pays for you as an author and writer to grasp the insights required for you to drive readers, Hollywood and the media to your books and projects.
-Special guest trainer Jimmy Park of Techwood Consulting, who has worked on the 12-12-12 Concert, with the Robin Hood Foundation, and on other creative projects big and small, will reveal what you need to know to generate the visibility you need to become the next bestseller.
+Learn how to appear on the first page of Google®, how to breakthrough the clutter on Facebook, and why it pays for you as an author and writer to grasp the insights required for you to drive readers, Hollywood and the media to your books and projects.
+Special guest trainer Melanie Gorman, CEO of Crownsville Media, who has worked on creative projects big and small, will reveal what you need to know to generate the visibility you need to become the next bestseller.

 2:00-6:30PM - Industry Guest Session

-This is a unique opportunity for participants to address a group of up to 20 professionals from the book publishing, speaking and media industries including the best-selling authors from Saturday night, plus literary agents, publicists, editors, booksellers, speaker bureau reps, media interviewers, television/Hollywood producers and others who will listen to each 1-minute answer to the question “So what’s your book or project about” and provide feedback for the participants (5 will give feedback for each participant) about what worked and what didn’t.
+This is a unique opportunity for participants to address a group of up to 20 professionals from the book publishing, film, television, Broadway, speaking and media industries including literary agents, publishers, publicists, editors, booksellers, speaker bureau reps, media interviewers, Hollywood film and television producers and others who will listen to each participant's 1-minute answer to the question “So what’s your book or project about?” and provide feedback for the participants (at least 5 or more will give feedback for each participant) about what worked and what didn’t.
 Each participant’s 1-minute presentation will be videotaped.
-At the end of all participant 1-minute presentations and feedback, we will have a roundtable discussion with the industry professionals, with each one sharing their one tip for how participants can best approach them with their projects and anything each professional would like to offer participants as a next step (based on what they’ve just heard from them).
+At the end of all participants' 1-minute presentations and feedback, we will have a roundtable discussion with the industry professionals, with each one sharing their tips for how participants can best approach them with their projects and anything each professional would like to offer participants as a next step (based on what they’ve just heard from them).
 Participants will also have an opportunity to ask questions during this time.

 6:30-7:00PM - Wrap Up